Table of contents

 Snacks are mainly used to balance your macros so you meet your targets.
 They are only added to your day if the meals themselves cannot be used to meet your macros.
 Sometimes, for people in weight loss mode getting enough protein without exceeding fat & calorie intake requires adding snacks.
 Similarly, for very active individuals looking to gain weight snacks high in fat may be required.
 The weekly diet plan wizards allows you to disable adding snacks assuming that you want to fine tune your days manually.

 Track Your Measurements

-Optionally, you can track your measurements under Profile > Measurements.
+Optionally, you can track your measurements under Profile > Body stats.
 Tap on the measurement you want to set and tap Add.
 Set the measurement and set the date if different from today.
 Then tap Save.

 You can Delete or Edit any measurement at any time.
 To add a new measurement, tap on Add.